Buildbot no longer supports Python 2.7 on the Buildbot master.

-The schema is tracked by a version number, stored in the
+The schema is tracked by a revision number, stored in the

-determine whether the database must be upgraded.
-The master will refuse to run
+The master will refuse to run with an outdated database.

 To make a change to the schema, first consider how to handle any existing data.
 When adding new columns, this may not be necessary, but table refactorings can be complex and require caution so as not to lose information.

-Next, modify master/buildbot/db/model.py to represent the updated schema.
+The database schema itself is stored in master/buildbot/db/model.py which should be updated to represent the new schema.
 Buildbot’s automated tests perform a rudimentary comparison of an upgraded database with the model, but it is important to check the details - key length, nullability, and so on can sometimes be missed by the checks.
 If the schema and the upgrade scripts get out of sync, bizarre behavior can result.